icrewsystemsofficial/GreenEarth/resources/docs/1.0/installation.md

 ## 4. Configure the Database

-Now that you have successfully installed Laravel and have cloned the repository, it is now time to get your local database set-up!
+Now that you have successfully installed Laravel and have cloned the repository, it is now time to get your local database set up!

 1. You will need to create a *.env* file, which allows you to modify your current project environment.
 Simply run the code in the following line: